ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 It's not even sure whether the technology will last.
 Although these statements are purely hypothetical, I find much food for thought in them.

-###  Implementations of Blockchain
+###  Some platforms
 We will now discuss a few technologies that can be used to set up a blockchain.

 The first one is [__Ethereum__](https://www.ethereum.org/).
-Ethereum looks like the Bitcoin blockchain but it uses Ether as the currency, it is faster than Bitcoin with a transaction taking 7 seconds instead of 10 minutes.
+Ethereum looks like the Bitcoin blockchain, but it uses Ether as the currency.
+It is faster than Bitcoin with a transaction taking 7 seconds instead of 10 minutes.
 We can also put smart contracts on the chain, with bitcoin you can only put transactions on there.

 The next one is [__Multichain__](http://www.multichain.com/).
 Multichain is a open source private blockchain, which is Bitcoin compatible.

 Next up is [__Openchain__](https://www.openchain.org/).
 Openchain is a little bit special because it doesn’t use the concept of blocks but the transactions are directly chained with one another, this makes it a lot faster.
-Openchain is also a open source private blockchain.
+Openchain is an open source private blockchain.
 It also doesn’t use proof-of-work but proof-of-authority.

 The last one we will discuss is [__BigChainDB__](https://www.bigchaindb.com/).
-BigChainDB is also not really a complete blockchain but it is more a database with blockchain features like: decentralization, immutable, public/private and consensus.
+BigChainDB is not really a complete blockchain but it is more a database with blockchain features like: decentralization, immutable, public/private and consensus.
 BigChainDB is also open source.